PreciousGift05/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printf "%x\n" $DECIMAL script that converts a number from base 10 to base 16
+printf "%x\n" $DECIMAL script that encodes and decodes text using the rot13 encryption.
+Assume ASCII